 Have your friend mark their Xbox One as your home console to share games with them.
 To do this, you must provide them with access to your Microsoft Account.
 All your digital games will surface on their console’s download page once they are done.

 Know that sharing games this way can be dangerous.
 First, you must give your friend or family member access to your Microsoft Account to make the change.
-They could abuse your trust by logging in whenever they want.
-Microsoft Accounts have your credit card information attached if you’ve ever purchased a game directly from the store.
-Your friend could buy games with your account and bill them to your credit card.
+Your friend could buy games with your account and bill them to your credit card with this information, for example.

 Solve this problem by going to their house and making their console your home console in person.
 Lock automatic sign in when adding your account.
-Xbox Live will still share Xbox One games with them despite the lock.
+Xbox Live will still share your Xbox One games with them, but it will keep anyone from signing into your account without your PIN or password.

-Second, you can only assign a single Xbox One as your Home Console.
-Because of this, setting the Xbox One at your friend’s house as your home console means any other people that play games on your Xbox One lose access.
-Thankfully, you can change your home console back to your own three times a year.
+The second reason you should be careful with this way of sharing Xbox One games is Microsoft’s account restrictions. you can only assign a single Xbox One as your Home Console.
+Because of this, setting the Xbox One at your friend’s house as your home console means any other people that play games on your Xbox One at home lose access.
+Thankfully, you can change your home console three times a year.

 How to Change Your Xbox Home Console